ksandrmatveyev/tr/README.md

    - `require` - dependency from other stack (`~` - no dependency)
    - `parameters` - parameter list of key-value pairs (~ - no parameters)
 3. `stack_wrapper.py`, which include:
    - subparsers, which allow using defaults parameters such as functions.
-But we can't use them with  [parent's parsers](https://docs.python.org/3/library/argparse.html#parents) (get heap of cli parameters)
+But we can't use them with  [parent's parsers](https://docs.python.org/3/library/argparse.html#parents) (get heap of cli parameters).
+Has arguments below:
+     - `--config` with default values as `config.yaml` from current directory
-   - for `--log` must use `getattr()` for setting log level to config, otherwise get error
-  - also used predefined variants for `--log`
+     - for `--log` must use `getattr()` for setting log level to config, otherwise get error.
+Also used predefined variants for `--log`
+     - `logfile` with None(STDOUT) as default value
+   #### Note:
-  - help stdout. (if we don't use any cli parameter, we get error without that)
+   help stdout. (if we don't use any cli parameter, we get error without that)
    - `open_file` function, which try open and readtemplate file.
 If OK, close file and return it, otherwise get exception.
    - `stack_exists` function,which get response from AWS if stack exists.
 Needed for `delete_stack` function, which show us no error, if stack doesn't exists
    - `set_waiter` function, which try to create waiter and waite for AWS response, otherwise exception
    - `create_stack` function with parameters, which reads valid template file and creates stack with capabilities (hardcoded).
 Then set waiter using set_waiter function
    - `updade_stack` function with parameters, which reads valid template file and updates stack with capabilities (hardcoded).
 Then set waiter using set_waiter function
    - `delete_stack` function with parameters, which checks if stack exists and deletes stack.
 Then set waiter using set_waiter function
    - `main` function as entry point, where we get arguments fom parsers, configure logging and handle all exceptions from stack_exists, create_stack, updade_stack, delete_stack
    - `if __name__ == '__main__'`, which run main function
 ### Using examples
 Windows: `python stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`
 Linux: `./stack_wrapper.py create-stack StackName --config config.yaml --log INFO --logfile log.log`